Felice63/ScoopNotes/readme.md

 - See [this Github repositiory for an issue about scoop not updating properly](https://github.com/ScoopInstaller/Scoop/issues/5926)

-- The above addresses an issue wher Scoop was not updating due to Windows Defender intercepting
+- The above item addresses an issue where Scoop is not updating due to Windows Defender intercepting

 - `scoop update` only updates scoop itself to the latest version

 - You can update an individual app using `scoop update <appname>`

 - You can use `*` in place of the appname to update all apps.
 So the command will be `scoop update *`